 Conceiving a child is a milestone in the lives of many couples.
 The moment when a couple finds out they are pregnant may be even sweeter thanks to a culmination of events that lead up to the pregnancy.
-For women still trying to conceive, when can you get pregnant?
+For women still trying to conceive, the looming question remains, when exactly can you get pregnant?

 Can you get pregnant before you ovulate?

 Yes and no. Yes, you can get pregnant from having sex before you ovulate, actually up to 5 days before ovulation.
 That's how long sperm can survive.